CesarCadena/MAE_TensorFlow/README.md

 # depth evaluation

-for first 10000 test data frames ,
+for first 10000 test data frames:

-with RGBDs full input
+1.with RGBDS full input

-RMSE error is 8.5547
+RMSE error is 6.964
-absr error is 0.3103
+absr error is 0.226
 valid depth points used in measurement 700~800 per 60*18 image.

-with only RGB input
+2.with only RGB input

 .....